mayankmishra0403/super-spoon/DEPLOYMENT.md

-# 🚀 EduPlatform Deployment Guide
+# 🚀 EduNova Deployment Guide

-This guide will help you deploy your EduPlatform to your custom .tech domain using various hosting platforms.
+This guide will help you deploy your EduNova to your custom .tech domain using various hosting platforms.

 ## 🌟 Quick Deployment Options